Workforce Housing Initiatives

 In 2009, NAR launched the Ira Gribin Workforce Housing Grants program, a two-year, $5 million grant program to facilitate the development of workforce housing programs across the country, resulting in the creation of 52 workforce housing programs across the US.
 The program report—Tackling Workforce Housing State by State is a great resource for associations interested in developing programs in their communities to meet the housing needs of working families.

-NAR is currently focusing on two strategies to address workforce housing issues:
+NAR is currently focusing on two strategies to address workforce housing issues.
+The Housing Opportunity grant can be used by our REALTOR® Associations to help fund these projects.

 Why We Vote